hyperledger/caliper/docs/Iroha_Configuration.md

 ## Installing Iroha dependencies

-* Install Iroha dependancies using `npm install` commands:
+* Install Iroha dependencies using `npm install` commands:
   * Issue the command  `npm run iroha-deps` in the root folder
   * If you want to test Iroha with a specific version such as v0.1.7, you should install directly,
   e.g. `npm install --no-save iroha-lib@0.1.7` in Caliper's root folder.